dog sniffing the ground

 Meet the Author

-Melissa Gulbranson is the Co-Chief Operating Officer & Chief Marketing Officer for Oxyfresh.
+Melissa Gulbranson is the Chief Operating Officer for Oxyfresh.
 A recipient of the Pet Age's "Women of Influence" Award, sheā€™s passionate about educating pet parents in ways that really resonate with them.
 Melissa loves days on the lake and hiking with her fur kid, Parker, and husband, Doug.
 Parker (a total ham) can be spotted running laps through the office each morning, greeting every team member.
 You can find Parker near the treats, and Melissa on Linkedin.